mdn/content/files/en-us/web/css/content-visibility/index.md

 When animating `content-visibility` with [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), two additional features are needed:

-- [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) is used to provide a set of starting values for properties set on an element that you want to transition from when the element receives its first style update.
+- [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) provides a set of starting values for properties that you want to transition from when the animated element is first shown.
 This is needed to avoid unexpected behavior.
 By default, CSS transitions are not triggered on elements' first style updates, or when the `content-visibility` value changes from `hidden` to `visible`.
 - [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on `content-visibility` when it is transitioned.
 This effectively enables `content-visibility` transitions.

 ## Formal definition